Seven Governance Themes. One Structural Finding.

 33.1%

-When one-third of respondents can’t assess their managers’ capability, that is itself a governance finding.
-It means manager readiness isn’t being measured, monitored, or supported in any structured way.
+When one-third of respondents can't assess their managers' capability, that is itself a governance finding — manager readiness isn't being measured, monitored, or supported in any structured way.

 Managers are the front line of inclusion.
-They’re the ones who respond (or don’t) when an employee comes out, when pronouns need updating in systems, or when a colleague raises a concern.
-Without training, tools, and confidence, managers are left to improvise — and improvisation produces inconsistency, delay, and harm.
-The gap between “we have a policy” and “our managers can implement it” is where inclusion most often breaks down.
+Without training, tools, and confidence, they are left to improvise — and improvisation produces inconsistency, delay, and harm.
+The gap between "we have a policy" and "our managers can implement it" is where inclusion most often breaks down.

-Systems & HR Infrastructure — Do systems support identity?
+Theme 5 — Systems & HR Infrastructure: Do systems support identity?

 Whether systems allow employees to record and display their pronouns is a practical indicator of inclusion infrastructure: